quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 2. Extract the content of ACC_Resources folder inside the Downloads folder.

-3. run the setup_linux.py to configure your development environment
+3. Run the setup_linux.py to configure your development environment

 How your system should look like:
 ``` bash